Temporary Work, Student and Visitor Visas

 - J-1 : The J exchange visitor visa is given to interns or trainees, as well as medical researchers and au pairs, among others.
 J-1 visa holders are often subject to the “two-year home residency” rule, which often requires that a J-1 visa holder receive an approved waiver of the two-year requirement of stay in their home countries for a total period of two years after completion of the J-1 program, with some exceptions.

-- L-A/L-1B: L visas is available to certain intracompany transferees who have been employed abroad continuously for a certain amount of time, and who will be employed by a branch, parent, affiliate or subsidiary of that same employer in the U.S. in a managerial, executive or specialized knowledge capacity.
+- L-1A/L-1B: L visas are available to certain intracompany transferees who have been employed abroad continuously for at least one year, and who will be employed by a branch, parent, affiliate, or subsidiary of that same employer in the U.S. in a managerial, executive or specialized knowledge capacity.

 - O-1A/O-1B: The O visa is available to certain individuals who have “extraordinary ability” in the sciences, arts, education, business or athletics, or extraordinary achievements in the motion picture and television field.